Making a UK visa extension

 You will need to apply for a new Tier 1 visa online if you wish to extend your visa from outside the UK.

 You will be required to stay in the UK while your application is being processed.
-The decision is usually made within 8 weeks.

 UK visa extension: Tier 4 Visa

 You may be able to extend your Tier 4 visa to continue your studies, or start a new course, if you are in the UK, have a sponsor and meet the eligibility requirements of the visa.

 Any dependents that were on your original visa application should be included on your extension application, including any children who turned 18 during your current stay.